CallistoEnterprise/multichain-soy-finance/README.md

 Here is a list of the dependencies in this package.json file, along with a brief explanation of each:

 - **@binance-chain/bsc-connector**: This package provides a connector for interfacing with the Binance Smart Chain.
-- **@callisto-enterprise/soy-sdk**: This package provides an interface to the Callisto Enterprise platform.
+- **sdk**: This package provides an interface to the Callisto Enterprise platform.
 - **@callisto-enterprise/soy-uikit2**: This package provides a user interface kit for the Callisto Enterprise platform.
 - **@reduxjs/toolkit**: This package provides a toolkit for simplifying the creation of Redux applications.
 Redux is a popular state management library for JavaScript.
 - **@types/multicodec**: This package provides TypeScript definitions for the multicodec library, which provides a way to encode and decode data using various multiformats.